 Where all have you been?

 In this hemisphere, I’ve been in every U.S. state, except North Dakota, and I’ve traveled fairly extensively through Mexico and Canada.
 I’ve visited most of the Caribbean Islands, usually on diving trips.
-I’ve been to Nepal and India 13 times on trekking or climbing expeditions, and have seen a few other countries in Southeast Asia.
+Been to Nepal and India 13 times on trekking or climbing expeditions, and have seen a few other countries in Southeast Asia.
 I’ve traveled extensively in Europe, the United Kingdom, and Ireland.
 I especially enjoyed kayaking and diving in Palau and Tonga.
 I’ve also traveled at the top and bottom of Africa—Morocco and South Africa.

 Global Debauchery in Nepal